 Other things I did to make our baseball date night extra special was create a custom baseball themed gift basket, which acted as my invite to the date night, as well as a custom baseball picture frame.

-One thing that Eric has made several comments about was that we have really slacked on doing things with all the “selfies” and other photos we take on our adventures.
+One thing that my husband has made several comments about was that we have really slacked on doing things with all the “selfies” and other photos we take on our adventures.
 I used to scrapbook and/or frame our photos regularly, but have really slacked off with this in recent years.
 Making a custom baseball picture frame (check out the tutorial below) not only added a personal touch to my gift basket, it gave us somewhere to put a photo from our date night!